joBr99/nspanel-lovelace-ui/ioBroker/README.md

 };
 ```

-Pages array can look like this:
+Pages array can look like this, so you can add the pages as object or define them in the array itself.
+This is up to you.

 ```
 pages: [